J. Graham Ralston, ESQ/CPA

 Graham is currently the owner of Ralston Law, PLLC in Port Angeles, WA where he helped many businesses pro-bono with COVID relief and defending businesses against government over-reach in it's attempt to stigmatize or deny civil liberties to business owners.
 He spends the majority of his time with an AI Technology company out of Seattle that helps expose him to the power of Artificial Intelligence and how it might transform the workforce of tomorrow.

-Through these life experiences Graham's experience equips him with a lifelong connection to the Peninsula, an appreciation for the hard work of small businesses owners, and the knowledge and network of Washington DC to get things done immediately upon a winning.
+These life experiences equip him with a lifelong connection to the Olympic Peninsula, an appreciation for the hard work of small businesses owners, and the knowledge and network of Washington DC to deliver value immediately to the voters of Washington's 6th district.